South American dreadnought race: Riachuelo

-Decline: instability and public unrest
+Decline

 Brazilian naval revolt

 In late November 1910, a large naval revolt, later named the Revolt of the Lash, broke out in Rio de Janeiro.
 The tension was kindled by the racial makeup of the navy's regular crewmembers, who were heavily black or mixed-race, whereas their officers were mostly white.
 The Baron of Rio Branco commented: "For the recruitment of marines and enlisted men, we bring aboard the dregs of our urban centers, the most worthless lumpen, without preparation of any sort.
 Ex-slaves and the sons of slaves make up our ships' crews, most of them dark-skinned or dark-skinned mulattos."

 This kind of impressment, combined with the heavy use of corporal punishment for even minor offenses, meant that relations between the black crews and white officers was tepid at best.
 Crewmen aboard Minas Geraes began planning for a revolt in 1910.
-They chose João Cândido Felisberto, an experienced sailor, as their leader.
+They chose João Cândido, an experienced sailor, as their leader.
 The mutiny was delayed several times by disagreements among the participants.
 In a major meeting on 13 November, some of the revolutionaries expressed a desire to revolt when the president would be inaugurated (15 November), but another leader, Francisco Dias Martins, talked them out of the idea, insisting that their demands would be overshadowed by a perceived rebellion against the political system as a whole.
 The immediate catalyst for their revolt came on 21 November 1910, when an Afro-Brazilian sailor, Marcelino Rodrigues Menezes, was brutally flogged 250 times for insubordination.
 A Brazilian government observer, former navy captain José Carlos de Carvalho, stated that the sailor's back looked like "a mullet sliced open for salting."

 The revolt began aboard Minas Geraes at around 10 pm on 22 November; the ship's commander and several loyal crewmen were murdered in the process.
 Soon after, São Paulo, the new cruiser Bahia, the coast-defense ship Deodoro, the minelayer República, the training ship Benjamin Constant, and the torpedo boats Tamoio and Tymbira all revolted with relatively little violence.
 The first four ships represented the newest and strongest ships in the navy; Minas Geraes, São Paulo, and Bahia had been completed and commissioned only months before.
 Deodoro was twelve years old and had recently undergone a refit.
 The crews of the smaller warships made up only two percent of the mutineers, and some moved to the largest ships after the revolt began.